Urban Classic Prom 2013 at the Royal Albert Hall

 The Urban Classic Prom has made both genres more accessible and appealing to different generations, but more importantly its success lies in the fact that it demonstrates that contemporary classical music should not be ignored.

 Buckley’s classical choices for the night, Alexander Mosolov’s The Iron Foundry and Hans Werner Henze’s Dance of the Maenads, were both filled with urgency – a frenetic combination of strings, piercing woodwind and ominous brass.
 Although rather discordant as act openers, they served as proof of just how powerful a full orchestra can be.

 Daring and different, this show is what contemporary music should be about.
 It’s fantastic to think that the BBC Three audience has now discovered this long-time summer tradition and one can only hope that this is the first of many (as Buckley puts it) orchestral skank occasions.

-For further information about the BBC Proms and future events visit here.
+For further information and future events visit the BBC Proms’ website here.

 Watch Lady Leshurr’s video for Blazin’ here: